FAQ: Driving the Alaska Highway

 6. How far apart are services?

 Remember that you will be driving in 2 different countries that use 2 different currencies: For the best rate, exchange your money at a bank.
 There are banks in Dawson Creek, Fort St. John, Fort Nelson, Watson Lake, Whitehorse, Tok, Delta Junction and Fairbanks.
-Haines Junction has banking service at the general store.
+Haines Junction has banking service at the post office.
 Most businesses (but not all) will take major credit cards.
 Be aware that credit card companies tack on a fee for foreign currency transactions.

 7. How about lodging?
 Do we need reservations?